aurorascharff/next16-commerce/STEPS.md

 - The next issue is excessive client side JS.
 - (Check out this client-side Pagination using search params.
 Client side due to nav status with a transition.
 Preventing default.
 There are some new tools we can use to handle this very common use case better.
 Remove all client side code here and isPending.
 Lost interactivity).
 - (Replace with LinkStatus.
 A rather new nextjs feature, useLinkStatus.
 Like useFormStatus, avoid lack of feedback on stale navigation while waiting for the search param.
 See local pending state, using this also on the category links in the bottom here and the sort.
 Very small amount of client JS added, only what is needed for interactivity).
 - Revisit the WelcomeBanner.
 It's dismissing this with a useState().
-Switched to client side fetching with useSWR just to make this dismissable and animated, multiple ways to fetch now with API layer, no types.
+Switched to client side fetching with useSWR just to make this dismissable, multiple ways to fetch now with API layer, no types.
 - Also, we break separation of concerns by involving UI logic with data.
 Instead, let's extract a client component wrapper, and use whats referred to as the donut pattern.
 Cut all except top line of comp.
 New file bannerContainer: use client here, rename, children, wrapper.
 We won't covert the content of this to client because it's a prop, could be any prop.
 It's a reference to server-rendered content.
 - PersonalBanner remove use client and switch to server fetching getDiscountData, isAuth and return general, and delete API layer, no longer needed.
 Export WelcomeBanner client wrapper with suspense.
 Type safe also.
 - Still have an error.
 For the motion.div, this simple animation might still be forcing the entire banner to be client.
 Let's move this to a MotionWrapper component, that can be reused for other animations.
 Could also switch to a react view transition!
 Back to server components now.
 Delete API layer.
 - Using this client wrapper pattern with a boundary UI helper.
 Turn on hydration mode, marking my components.
 See the donut pattern visual.
 Notice other boundaries, like client side search, and these server side categories.
 - Since we learned the donut pattern, let's use it for something else as well.
 I want to hide the some categories if theres many.
 Notice the individual server components here.
 We again want to avoid excessive client side JS, so avoid creating API endpoints and converting everything.
 Replace div with ShowMore client wrapper and React.Children to maintain our separation of concerns.
 Now, we have this reusable and interactive ShowMore wrapper, and reusable categories.
 Notice the boundaries client and server, donut pattern again.
 - The compositional power of server components, Categories is passed into this ShowMore, handles its own data.
 Both can be used freely all over the app.
 - Donut pattern can be used for anything, like carousels and modals more.
-Actually using it for the modal, showcase modal boundary donut pattern again.
+Actually using it for this quick preview modal, showcase modal boundary donut pattern again.
 - Now we have a pretty good architecture, best practice RSC patterns, utilizing composition, which means we can move further to the last issue, the most fun.
 Remove boundary UI.

 ## Discuss dynamic issues